6 Things You Should Know About the Rasmussen University Master of Public Health Program

 - Government agencies

 You’ll apply what you’ve learned in your courses, develop and present reports, and practice research methods.
 Depending on the exact project, you’ll have the opportunity to gain skills in areas like risk management, emergency preparedness and health education in addition to gauging your own interest in that area.

 Exploring these public health areas while in school may give you a head start in narrowing down your preferred public health interests as there are a wide range of options for public health professionals.

-“There are some areas in public health that students may not have even considered yet,” explains professor Dr. Joyvina Evans of the Rasmussen College School of Health Sciences.
+“There are some areas in public health that students may not have even considered yet,” explains professor Dr. Joyvina Evans of the Rasmussen University School of Health Sciences.

 The MPH practicum will give you the opportunity to network with potential co-workers and employers while also providing you the kind of experience you can point to on your resume or show in a portfolio which will prove invaluable in future job searches.
 “Employers want someone with experience, not just an education,” says Dr. Evans.

 4. Discussions on diversity and inclusion in public health are prioritized